 When we subject a conductive material to a variable electromagnetic field, an electrical voltage is produced called induced voltage.

-At the base of the behavior of circuits with a purely resistive load, is Ohm's law.
-It states the voltage applied to a resistance is proportional to the intensity and the resistance:
+Ohm's law is at the base of the behavior of circuits with a purely resistive load.
+It defines that the electric potential applied to resistance is proportional to the amperage and the resistance:

 The electric current that passes through a resistive component (R) generates a power dissipation whose value is given by the product of the intensity (I) and the potential difference (V):